 Pump-probe spectroscopies use ultrafast laser pulses to excite molecules, and then probe them with a time-delayed pulse.
 If more laser pulses are used, information beyond excited-state spectra can be gained.
 For example, four-pulse techniques can explore how vibrations or electronic excited states are coupled.
 However, adding even more pulses usually comes at a price, that of very long experimental times to collect all of the data.
 Spencer et al. (1) now report on a six-pulse laser spectroscopy that obtains intricate details on the coupling between electronic states to vibrational motions, a key issue in the observation of quantum coherence in proteins (2–5).
 This method takes advantage for the ingenious gradient-assisted photon-echo spectroscopy (GRAPES) developed (6) for four-pulse spectroscopy that speeds acquisition times by tilting the beams to introduce time delays and sampling along a line rather than a point.

 In so-called two-dimensional (2D) spectroscopy, two time dimensions are scanned, one in between the two pumps and the other between the two probes.
-A “map” is generated of the energy that flows into spectral feature [as meant?] to the energy output detected from it as a function of the time gap between the pairs.
-These maps provide many details of the energy transfer that occurs during the time gap.
+A “map” is generated of the energy flow in the system as a function of time.
 As laser pulses become faster, the energy range they must cover necessarily increases because of the Uncertainty Principle.
 Thus, probing a typical vibration transition requires a pulse shorter than xx fs, but an electronic transition of a molecule require a pulse no longer than xx fs.
 Thus, 2D optical spectroscopy first addressed the coupling of chemical vibrations (7), and as faster pulses were developed, could probe electronic energy transfer in many different systems, including photosynthetic light harvesting systems (2–4).

 The experiments on photosynthetic complexes suggested that in certain cases, electronic excited states might be in a quantum coherent superposition that lasted long enough to transport like a wave, instead of like a particle–which would be slower–through an array of chromophores.
 If true, biomolecular engineering for sustaining wavelike transport would be a of interest for basic and applied research.
 One use could bebetter light collection devices.
-Other studies, however, have emphasized the role of molecular vibrations to explain these observations (5) [need to tell us if molecular vibrations would obviate electronic entanglement—you have not been explicit about the controversy here--what matter are we settling below??].
+Other studies, however, have emphasized the role of molecular vibrations to explain these observations (5) To help in settling these long-standing discussions, new spectroscopic techniques that allow for extracting more information need to be developed.

 The GAMERS method (gradient-assisted multidimensional electronic Raman spectroscopy) may provide a way to settle this matter by adding another pulse to a 2D electronic spectroscopy.
 This additional pulse controls the initial vibrational state of the molecule.
 During the time between between the first and the second pulse, the vibrational state changes.
-By looking at the subsequent changes to the electronic coupling based on the starting vibrational state, GAMERS could determine how vibrations change the electronic coupling, which is not generally possible with other spectroscopies.
+By looking at the subsequent changes to the electronic coupling based on the starting vibrational state, GAMERS could determine how vibrations change the electronic coupling, which is not generally directly obtained from other spectroscopies.